Documentation Index

 How Experiments work

-When a request hits your graph, the runtime decides whether to use the local configuration or a remote variant from Experiments:
+When a request hits your graph, the runtime decides whether to use the local configuration or a remote variant from Experiments:- Remote config must be enabled

 - The graph ID must be registered in Experiments and have at least one active rule that returns a variant